buddydev/mediapress/readme.txt

 Please see the demo or the MediaPress site for more screenshots.

 == Changelog ==

+= 1.1.7 =
+ * Add option to show the maximum allowed file size inside the upload dropzone.
+ * Fix WP_Query notice on profile galleries when static page is set as front page.
+ * Hide activity upload buttons when user does not have permission to upload.
+ * Better performing user gallery count and media count functions.
+ * Compatibility with activity as wire and wall plugin to allow posting on other user's wall.

 = 1.1.6 =
  * Fix bug from 1.1.5 that caused listing of sitewide galleries on user profile(sorry for the 1.5 hour of trouble).